Didi Share Bike Hub

 Discovery

-Research showed strong market demand for city exploration but low brand loyalty.
+The validation was clear: strong market demand for city exploration, but low brand loyalty among existing services.

 User Painpoints

-To better understand city explorers' challenges, I conducted nine interviews and created a user journey map.
-This map identifies key moments that need improvement and highlights design opportunities to enhance the experience.
+To understand city explorers' challenges, I conducted 9 user interviews and mapped their journey.
+This revealed key pain points and design opportunities to enhance the biking experience.

 Story Map